krobelus/rate-experiments/README.md

 In past decades, there has been significant progress in SAT solving technology.
-Complex implementations of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10].
+Complex implementations of SAT solvers they have had documented bugs [@BrummayerBiere-SMT09] [@BrummayerLonsingBiere-SAT10]\todo{TODO: make citations clickable}.
 To protect against these, there are checker programs that verify a solver's result.
 To do this, the solver outputs a witness.
 A checker program can reproduce the solver's result using that witness.
 If the checker succeeds at doing so, it *accepts* or *verifies* the witness.
 Satisfiability witnesses, or models are trivial to check in linear time.
 Unsatisfiability witnesses, or proofs of unsatisfiability on the other hand can be much more costly to check.

 In SAT competitions, solvers are required to give proofs of unsatisfiability.
 The proof format that is being used today is called *delete resolution